FNNDSC/pfcon/README.md

-# dacom
+# pfcon

 ## Abstract

-`dacom` is a DAta/COmputeManager and provides a single class/interface abstraction to control data and compute across mulitple backends using `pman`, `pfioh`, and `pfurl`.
+`pfcon` is a process and file controller that provides a single class/interface abstraction to control remote execution of processes, as well as handling file transfers from local space to remote space.

-Data / Compute manager
+If is part of the `pman`, `pfioh`, and `pfurl` family.